fog/fog-google/README.md

 ## Supported Ruby Versions

-Fog-google is currently supported on Ruby 2.4+.
+Fog-google is currently supported on Ruby 2.4+ and 3.0+.

 In general we support (and run our CI) for Ruby versions that are actively supported by Ruby Core - that is, Ruby versions that are not end of life.
 Older versions of